cseanburns/personal_knowledge_mgmt/src/4b-database-information-retrieval.md

 Many (but not all) databases offer the ability to search by subject or thesauri term.
-Subject/thesauri terms are kinds of controlled vocabulary.
+Subject/thesauri terms are kinds of controlled vocabulary, but are basically special keywords assigned to bibliographic records.
 If a database uses these kinds of vocabulary terms, it means that each record in the database includes a list of these terms that should well describe the contents